Nilspace factors for general uniformity seminorms, cubic exchangeability and limits: Introduction

-Our first application of Theorem \ref{thm:MeasInvThmGenIntro} is a description of the characteristic factors for natural generalizations of the Host-Kra seminorms.
+Apart from these examples generated by nilspaces, there is also the trivial example consisting of an \emph{independent} cubic coupling, formed by taking the powers $\lambda^{\{0,1\}^n}$ (in the sense of the product measure) of the measure $\lambda$.

+The main result of this paper, Theorem \ref{thm:MeasInvThmGenIntro}, tells us that, more generally, a cubic coupling is a combination of the above constructions, in some natural sense which involves the concept of relative independence (we defer the discussion of this concept to Definition \ref{def:indoverfact}).
+The formal statement of the result uses the following notation.

+Given a map $f:X\to Y$ between two sets $X,Y$, and given another set $S$, we use the power notation $f^S$ to denote the map from the Cartesian power $X^S$ to $Y^S$ defined by $f^S\big((x_v)_{v\in S}\big) = \big(f(x_v)\big)_{v\in S}$.
+It is also convenient for the sequel to introduce the shorter notation $\db{n}$ to denote the discrete $n$-cube $\{0,1\}^n$ (this simplifies notations, especially when these cubes appear as superscripts).
+We can now state our main result. \begin{theorem} Let $(\mu_n)_{n\geq 0}$ be a cubic coupling on a Borel probability space $\varOmega$.
+Then there is a compact nilspace $\ns$ and a measure-preserving map $\gamma: \Omega\to \ns$ such that for each $n$ the map $\gamma^{\db{n}}$ is measure-preserving from $\big(\Omega^{\db{n}}, \mu_n\big)$ to $\big(\ns^{\db{n}}, \mu_{\cu^n(\ns)}\big)$.
+Furthermore, for each $n$ the coupling $\mu_n$ is relatively independent over the factor generated by $\gamma^{\db{n}}$. \end{theorem} Our first application of Theorem \ref{thm:MeasInvThmGenIntro} is a description of the characteristic factors for natural generalizations of the Host--Kra seminorms.
 We define these generalizations for any measure-preserving action of a countable nilpotent group on a Borel probability space, and our application describes the corresponding characteristic factors as compact nilspaces acted upon by their translation groups; see Theorem \ref{thm:ergthyapp}.
 This yields the following generalization of the celebrated structure theorem of Host and Kra \cite[Theorem 10.1]{HK}. \begin{theorem} Let $G$ be a finitely generated nilpotent group acting ergodically on a Borel probability space $\varOmega$.
-Then, for each positive integer $k$, the $k$-th Host-Kra factor of the system $(\varOmega,G)$ is isomorphic to an inverse limit of $k$-step nilsystems. \end{theorem} The notion of Host-Kra factor used here is given in Definition \ref{def:HKfactor}, and extends \cite[Definition 4.1]{HK}.
+Then, for each positive integer $k$, the $k$-th Host--Kra factor of the system $(\varOmega,G)$ is isomorphic to an inverse limit of $k$-step nilsystems. \end{theorem} The notion of Host--Kra factor used here is given in Definition \ref{def:HKfactor}, and extends \cite[Definition 4.1]{HK}.
 Actually, these factors and their corresponding seminorms can be defined for any filtration on $G$ (in Theorem \ref{thm:HKgenintro}, the underlying filtration is the lower central series), and we describe these factors in this more general setting; see Theorem \ref{thm:HKgen}.